cdapio/cdap/docs/developer-guide/source/programming.rst

 __ applications_

 specifies a new Stream named *myStream*.
-Names used for Streams need to be unique across the Reactor instance.
+Names used for Streams need to be unique across the DAP instance.

-You can write to Streams either one operation at a time or in batches, using either the `Continuuity Reactor HTTP REST API <rest.html>`__ or command line tools.
+You can write to Streams either one operation at a time or in batches, using either the `Cask Data Application Platform HTTP RESTful API <rest.html>`__ or command line tools.

 Each individual signal sent to a Stream is stored as an ``StreamEvent``,